sowieso-fruehling/product-catalog/README.md

 `./scripts/run-docker-image.sh`

-If you're having slower machine, before you continue, be sure that you see a message like: `"INFO 1 --- [           main] d.b.a.c.ProductServiceApplication        : Started ProductServiceApplication in xxx seconds"`

-Now you can use the same scripts (get-jwt-token, get-products) as in `How to run the service locally`, to access your containerized app
+If you're having slower machine, it can take a while for the container to start, also image creation can timeout, in which case you should execute the script again, or download the one from dockerhub

 To stop your container, you can do ctrl+c

 ### How to run the tests locally

-In terminal, in project's home directory exacute:
+In terminal, in project's home directory execute:
 `./gradlew test`